Web

 • Verify the backup source

-• Confirm the encryption key before proceeding
+• Confirm the backup key material before proceeding

 If possible: